Ex-Twitter employee accused of spying for Saudi Arabia granted bond

-SEATTLE (Reuters) - A U.S. judge on Friday said a former Twitter (TWTR.N) employee could be released on bond, with travel restrictions, while he awaits trial on U.S. charges of spying for Saudi Arabia.
+SEATTLE, Nov 8 (Reuters) - A U.S. judge on Friday said a former Twitter employee could be released on bond, with travel restrictions, while he awaits trial on U.S. charges of spying for Saudi Arabia.

 Seattle Magistrate Judge Paula McCandlis said her decision to grant Ahmad Abouammo, 41, bond would go into effect at 4:30 p.m.
 (7:30 p.m.
 ET), unless federal prosecutors lodged an appeal.